kosmokato/bad-dicom/README.md

 You can open this file in two main ways:
 1. As a DCM: just open in with a DicomViewer as [MicroDicomViewer](http://www.microdicom.com/) or with *powershell*
 2. As a PE: open it wioth *CMD* or rename it to *'DoomDicom.exe'*
+3. With the script loader.py from this tool (not released yet).

 DoomDicom.dcm was made with my tool BAD-DICOM, that will be released in the future.
 Stay in tune for new changes!